Optimal Decision Rules when Payoffs are Partially Identified: Introduction

+Our approach is related to the multiple priors framework of \cite{GilboaSchmeidler1989} and a particular form of robust Bayes decision making, called conditional $\Gamma$-minimax; see \cite{DasGuptaStudden1989}, \cite{BetroRuggeri1992}, and the recent survey by \cite{GiacominiKitagawaRead2021}.
+We show how, under specific informational assumptions, our decision rule arises from a two-player zero-sum game between a decision maker and an adversarial nature.
+In the conditional $\Gamma$-minimax version of this game, nature chooses a prior for $\theta \in \Theta_0(\mu)$ conditional on the reduced-form parameter $\mu$ and the data that are available for estimation of $\mu$.

+In the optimal pricing application we consider an environment in which a monopolist is choosing to set a price but faces ambiguity about the true distribution of demand.
+As in \cite{BergemannSchlag2011}, we assume the decision maker has a preference for robustness.
+However, we use revealed preference demand theory to derive bounds on demand, rather than assuming true demand is in a neighborhood of a pre-specified distribution.
+Moreover, in our setting the decision maker must estimate the bounds from data.
+This application builds on prior work on revealed-preference demand theory, including \cite{Blundelletal2007,BlundellBrowningCrawford2008}, \cite{Blundelletal2014,Blundelletal2017}, \cite{HoderleinStoye2015}, \cite{Manski2007,Manski2014}, and \cite{KitamuraStoye2018,KitamuraStoye2019}.
+These works are primarily concerned with testing rationality or deriving bounds on demand.
+We instead focus on using bounds to solve an optimal pricing problem, and using demand data efficiently in that context.

 The remainder of the paper is structured as follows.
-Section~\ref{sec:treatment.empirical} presents the empirical application to treatment assignment based on extrapolating meta-analyses.
-Section~\ref{sec:decisions} outlines our framework and derives the optimal decisions.
-Optimality theory is presented in Sections~\ref{sec:optimality} and~\ref{sec:semiparametric}.
-Section~\ref{sec:decisions.discussion} discusses connections with robust Bayes decisions.
-Further applications to optimal pricing and treatment assignment are discussed in Sections~\ref{sec:pricing} and~\ref{sec:treatment}.
+Section~\ref{sec:treatment.empirical} presents an application to treatment assignment based on extrapolating meta-analyses.
+We first discuss the oracle decision based on a known $\mu$, then describe our proposed optimal decision rule in this context, and finally provide an empirical illustration.
+Section~\ref{sec:decisions} outlines our general framework for optimal decision making, discusses Bayesian and bootstrap implementations, and provides comparisons to minimax and conditional $\Gamma$-minimax decisions.
+The large sample optimality theory is presented in Section~\ref{sec:optimality} for parametric models and Section~\ref{sec:semiparametric} for semiparametric models.
+Further applications to other treatment assignment problems and optimal pricing are discussed in Sections~\ref{sec:treatment} and~\ref{sec:pricing}, respectively.
 Finally, Section~\ref{sec:conclusion} concludes.
-Technical assumptions and proofs are relegated to the Appendix.
+Proofs and additional results and lemmas are relegated to the Appendix.